-When Doug Felts, MD, a family physician at Kaiser Permanente Port Orchard Medical Center started running about a year ago, he began what he calls a “couch to 5K program.”
-He took small, incremental steps and within a couple of months, entered his first event, a 5K run.
-Later in the year, he completed his first half marathon.
+When Doug Felts, MD, a family physician at Kaiser Permanente Port Orchard Medical Center started running a few years ago, he began what he called a “couch to 5K program.”
+He took small, incremental steps.
+Within a couple of months, he entered his first event, a 5K run.
+He completed his first half marathon less than a year after starting this training.
 Dr. Felts shares how you can apply the same approach to your own race training.

 Prepare for your first race with these 9 steps